robCrawford/poll/README.md

 	cssTest.quit(); //Manually quit
 	cssTest.ready(); //Manually set to ready

+//METHODS ADDED TO TEST FUNCTION:
+	testFn.quit(); //Manually quit from test function ref testFn.ready(); //Manually set to ready from test function ref

 ```

 *NOTE:*
-The namespace to attach .poll() to can easily be changed by supplying a second argument into the wrapping iife.
+The namespace where `.poll()` is attached should be supplied as the second argument of the wrapping iife (the final parentheses at the end of the file).
+If no namespace is provided then `.poll()` will be added to `window`.